ErikdeJager/dnd-the-realms/Historic Events/b553 - Vunin Evolution.md

+# Vunin Evolution

-[[Erdilluth, God of Rot]] crowned as king has caused the lands to slowly die and rot.
+[Erdilluth, God of Rot.md](../Gods/Fallen%20Gods/Erdilluth%2C%20God%20of%20Rot.md) crowned as king has caused the lands to slowly die and rot.
 Mortals had to evolve into something new.
-The [[Vunin]] first appeared in this era of great unrest.
+The [Vunin.md](../Playable%20Races/Vunin.md) first appeared in this era of great unrest.
 They adapted to the harsh environments and were able to adapt to the harsh conditions thanks to their adaptive DNA